 Christa Joo Hyun D'Angelo is an American artist based in Berlin.
 She studied under TJ Demos at The Maryland Institute College of Art and later The Academy of Fine Arts in Krakow Poland.

-The core of D'Angelo's work confronts fear, vulnerability and what is thus invisible through video, neon, installation, and sculpture.
-Drawing on personal narratives, experience, and memory, she navigates lewd behaviors and precarious conditions and attempts to redefine what is normal while embracing difference as a source of inspiration and empowerment in order to discover new means of acceptance and ultimately, healing.
+The core of D'Angelo's work confronts fear, vulnerability, and what is thus invisible by confronting violent emotional truths and social estrangement in relationships and in romantic partnerships.
+Drawing on personal narratives, historical legacies, and personal memory, she navigates lewd behaviors and precarious conditions and attempts to redefine what is normal while embracing difference as a source of inspiration and empowerment in order to create new means of belonging while forging empathetic strategies that resist hegemonic categorization.
+Working across various media, her videos and installations have boldy investigated sensitive themes such as HIV for women of color, the hidden shame and sacrifice in infanticide, racism and it's relation to white feminism and the "exotic" female body, cultural classism and power play in interracial relationships, and the unspoken trauma and reality behind child incest and abuse in matrilineal family structures.Â